cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-BGU-BIP-EN.md

 The solution key points are as follows:
 * Expertise in satellite imagery applied to various themes: agriculture, environment, land use planning, natural risks, etc.
 * Ability to integrate MACCS (developed by CS for CNES) into a processing chain..
-* Skills in the development of production chain management tools and open-source web technologies.
+* CAMUNDA web architecture and open-source BPMN.

 ![Archi Picture](Project-BGU-BIP-EN pict 2.png)